Simple Graphics [1/15]

 Just above the sleepMs statement, insert: disc(i, 100, 10); disc(960-i, 700, 10);

-What happens when you change the fourth argument of the line function call?
-Try out various values in the range 0 - 700.
+2. What happens when you change the second argument of the line procedure call?
+Try out various values in the range from 0 to 700.

 displayed upside-down.